 The endorsement allows RIPERN to administer and supply a range of approved medicines where there is no or limited access to general practitioners, nurse practitioners, paramedics or pharmacists.

-The Commonwealth Department of Health has made changes to low dosage codeine scheduling from 1 Februray 2018.
-The Editorial Committee of the Primary Clinical Care Manual (PCCM) 9th edition has approved and requested the removal of low dose codeine preparations from the current (9th) edition of the PCCM.
+The Commonwealth Department of Health made changes to low dosage codeine scheduling from 1 February 2018.
 This means that Victorian RIPERN can no longer administer or supply low dose codeine products from 1 February 2018.

 Visit the Codeine Information Hub for more information and access to fact sheets.